-The County and municipalities have demonstrated their commitment to community resilience planning through a proactive approach, implementing several adaptation and mitigation projects.
+The County and municipalities demonstrate their commitment to community resilience planning through a proactive approach, implementing several adaptation and mitigation projects.
 Notable examples include the floodproofing and elevation of critical infrastructure, the construction of living shorelines, acquisition and conservation of natural lands, and the installation of stormwater storage and management systems to reduce flooding risks.
 Additionally, the County and municipalities have a range of approved projects within its Local Mitigation Strategy (LMS), such as retrofitting public buildings to serve as emergency shelters, enhancing seawall structures, and storm hardening of essential facilities.
 To lead resilience efforts, the County completed a community-wide Sea Level Rise Vulnerability Assessment in 2021, prior to the Resilient Florida Program being launched.
 The County and municipalities have produced disaster and hurricane preparedness guides and worked with numerous agencies for distribution.
-Recognizing the importance of community involvement, SLC encourages residents to participate in documenting realtime flooding events.
+Recognizing the importance of community involvement, SLC encourages residents to participate in documenting real-time flooding events.
 By uploading photographs and information to the South Florida Water Management District's (SFWMD) Flood Observation Survey tool, residents assist local and regional stormwater management planners in developing strategies to reduce flood risks.
 The County and municipalities also participate in FEMA National Flood Insurance Program's (NFIP) Community Rating System program, which brings significant cost savings to residents for NFIP flood insurance policies.
+Achieving a Class 5 rating, which underscores its strong commitment to floodplain management policies and regulations.

 This proactive approach, with a strong emphasis on community involvement, has laid the foundation for the development of this RVA update.
 By adopting a forward-thinking philosophy, the County and municipalities foster a sense of ownership and shared responsibility for addressing risks, while also enhancing preparedness and resilience.
-Furthermore, the recognition that identifying and addressing vulnerabilities, especially those related to critical assets before they fail, is the most fiscally responsible strategy - highlighting the County's and municipalities' long-term commitment to resilience.
+Furthermore, the recognition that identifying and addressing vulnerabilities, especially those related to critical assets before they fail, is the most fiscally responsible strategy - highlights the County's and municipality's long-term commitment to resilience.